-Specific to DCF, SB 61 provides for a rapid-response team to assess placement and treatment options for child victims of human trafficking.
-If appropriate, law enforcement, the courts and the Secretary may utilize a "staff secure facility" as a placement option.
+Specific to DCF, SB 61 provides for a rapid response team to assess placement and treatment options for child victims of human trafficking.
+If appropriate, law enforcement, the courts, and the Secretary may utilize a "staff secure facility" as a placement option.

 Youth victims of human trafficking exhibit many different needs.
-The rapid-response team would utilize evidence-supported tools to assess appropriate treatment and placement options for these victims and make recommendations to District /County Attorneys and Judges based on these assessments.
+The rapid response team would utilize evidence-supported tools to assess appropriate treatment and placement options for these victims and make recommendations to District /County Attorneys and Judges based on these assessments.
 DCF's Division of Prevention and Protection Services currently works with child victims who have experienced a wide range of abuse and neglect, and stands ready to respond to these victims.
+The revisions to the Revised Code for the Care of Children which require a research-based assessment tool, rapid response team, treatment and recommendations to the Court will be in place as of the effective date of January 1, 2014.
+DCF is in agreement with the amendment of New Section 5 providing for the effective date of such provision as

+January 1, 2014.
 Our vision for these children is for them to go from being victims to being survivors, regaining both their dignity and self-sufficiency.